TomParkk/Lending.Club-End.to.End.Project/README.md

 <ins>**My model shows a high precision for predicting defaults (label 0) at 99%, which indicates that when it predicts a loan will not be paid back, it is correct 99% of the time.**<ins>

-<ins>**For loans predicted to be paid back (label 1), the precision is lower at 88%, but the recall is very high at 100% (which means the model is very good at identifying loans that will be paid back).**<ins>
+<ins>**For loans predicted to be paid back (label 1), the precision is lower at 88%, but the recall is very high at 100%.
+This means the model is very good at identifying loans that will truly be paid back, but it can also give false predictions.**<ins>